telstra/MessagingAPI-SDK-python/README.md

 ### Get SMS Status

+Find out whether a SMS has been sent.
 For more information, please see here:
 <https://dev.telstra.com/content/messaging-api#operation/getSmsStatus>.

 The function `tls.messaging.sms.get_status` can be used to retrieve